- Available in ON, AB, BC, SK, MB, NS, NB, PE, NL

 You may wonder what medical conditions qualify for long-term disability.
 Or if your medical condition affects how you should handle your long-term disability claim.

 The short answer is that any medical condition can potentially qualify for long-term disability.
 The focus is on how much disability the medical condition causes.
 And if the disability is temporary or permanent.

-The type medical condition does affect how you should approach a long-term disability claim.
-For example, if you have an “invisible” illness, like chronic pain or chronic fatigue, then you must use certain strategies to prove your disability.
-Because others won’t be able to see your disability or measure it with a medical test.
+The type of medical condition does affect how you should approach a long-term disability claim.
+For example, if you have an “invisible” illness, like chronic pain or chronic fatigue, then you must use certain strategies to prove your disability because others won’t be able to see your disability or measure it with a medical test.